knightsUCF/CarRacing/Log.md

 # Recognizing Game State

-We are simply using this to set game state.
+We are simply using DetectCollision.cs to set game state.
 This has a box collider is trigger, and also set the DetectCollision.cs script on the same level.

 So anyway, check a bool variable 60 times a second should not give us any performance issues so that way we can communicate the state.